Wow. There are some seriously powerful Ayurveda practices to improve your health.

-- Appreciate the six Ayurvedic tastes
+8. Appreciate the six Ayurvedic tastes

 To get the most out of food, include all six tastes of Ayurvedic nutrition.
 They are: Sweet, sour, salty, bitter, pungent, and astringent.

-An easy easy to do this is to mix Ayurvedic spices like Cayenne pepper, ginger, and cinnamon.
+- Try mixing Ayurvedic spices like Cayenne pepper, ginger, and cinnamon.

 Here’s an alternative way of using herbal oil: introduce it to your rectum.

 Clearly, not for everyone.
 But if you really want to show compassion to your body this is a great way to do it, because the health benefits are amazing.